carderne/predictive-mapping-global-power/README.md

 # Issues
-- I used pop for connection costs, should be pop_access*connection/people_per_hh!
+- Need to see if works okay with pre-merged raster
 - Isolated networks
 - LV calc should take into account demand
 - Separate OSM HV and MV
 - Add 'debug?' parameter to noisy functions
 - MV wasn't thinned (only skeletonizes after guess.tif)
 - overlay HV
-- Isolated networks
-- Artifacts on borders (fix by clip with gadm)
+- Artifacts on borders (clip only after create targets)
 - Use country codes
 - Use GADM instead of simplified (keep simplified road network)
 - Optimise (numba, what else?)